ssiwan/KARMA/README.md

 All application code files, including database scripts, are stored and managed in this [**GitHub**](https://github.com/StanfieldSystems/KARMA) version control repository.

+The configuration of application resources, dependencies, and deployment services are stored in various configuration files that are stored and managed in GitHub.
+These configuration files are processed automatically by continuous integration and deployment tools to ensure the proper resources are in place.
+These configuration files, along with run time configuration tools in the application, are described in the [Configuration Management](https://github.com/StanfieldSystems/KARMA/wiki/Configuration-Management) wiki page.

 [**Liquibase**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#liquibase) is used to migrate versioned database changes to developer, integration, and production database servers within the continuous integration and build pipeline.

 #### Continuous Integration and Deployment